Trevor TCR Community Investments

 Sister Hearts

-Why we like them: Sister Hearts is borne from an entrepreneurial spirit rooted in “recycling”— both in terms of goods, but most importantly, people.
+Sister Hearts is borne from an entrepreneurial spirit rooted in “recycling”— both in terms of goods, but most importantly, people.
 This is compelling because it reflects our core principle of empathy and imagines every individual as having the potential to not just survive, but thrive.
 This all occurs within a business (or economic model) designed to be self-sustaining, safe and committed to making its vision of enterprise replicable for everyone it supports.
 In terms of a self-propelling and -perpetuating investment, we couldn’t ask for more.

 Arts & Expression